OrchardCMS/OrchardDoc/Documentation/Creating-a-module-with-a-simple-text-editor.markdown

     <Compile Include="Migrations.cs" />

+Update your module.txt manifest file with the new module version.

 Navigate to the **Features** screen in the dashboard.
 You see a warning that indicates that one of the features needs to be updated, and the **Simple Commerce** module is displayed in red.
 Click **Update** to ensure that the migrations are run and that the module is up to date.